-- All assignments and projects are due at the date and time specified on the item handout. - Items received less than 24 hours past the due date will receive a 50% grade reduction. - Items not turned in or received more than 24 hours past the due date will receive a grade of zero.
+- All assignments and projects are due at the date and time specified on the item handout. - Items received less than 24 hours past the due date will receive a 10% grade reduction. - Items received greater than 24 hours but less than 48 hours past the due date will receive a 25% grade reduction. - Items received greater than 48 hours but less than 72 hours past the due date will receive a 50% grade reduction. - Items not turned in or received more than 72 hours past the due date will receive a grade of zero.